reddit/devvit/devvit-docs/docs/capabilities/payments.md

 ## Adding custom handlers to complete the payment flow

-You must specify a `PaymentHandler` using the `addPaymentHandler` function to customize how your app will fulfill product orders (refunds are in progress!).
+You must specify a function that is called during the order flow using the `addPaymentHandler`.
+This will to customize how your app will fulfill product orders and provide the ability for the developer to reject an order. (refunds are in progress!).

+Any error thrown within the payment handler will automatically reject the order.
+If you would like to provide a custom error message to the frontend of your application, you can return `{success: false, reason: <string>}` with a reason for order rejection.

 For example, imagine a scenario where you would want to issue an "extra life" to a user when they purchase the "extra_life" product.